a-poor/SlcRegistrationConference/README.md

 by Austin Poor

 ## Description
+This is my solution help Sarah Lawrence College students stay on top of their course registration – as the conference project for my Databases course.
+(At SLC, a conference project is sort of like a year- or semester-long mini-senior-thesis.)

+The current method for registration requires students to collate the information from different sources to find course description, professor information, meeting times, and professor interview times. ([Think the scene in the movie Day at the Races where Chico Marx is selling Groucho Marx the books.](https://www.youtube.com/watch?v=DqypaqLEfM8))

-This is my solution help SLC students stay on top of their course registration.
-It allows them to search for courses and add them to their cart, where they can see conflicts between courses and generate possible schedules based on their classes.
+My solution allows students to search for courses and add them to a cart, where they can see conflicts between courses and generate possible schedules based on their classes.

 ## Instructions to Run the Program
 * Navigate to the project folder
-* Make sure you have python 3 installed as well as the flask library
+* Make sure you have Python 3 installed as well as the Flask library
-    * Alternatively, activate the virtual environment with: `source venv/bin/activate`
+    * rewquirements.txt included in the repo
 * Run the flask app with: `python flask_app.py`
 * The terminal should print something like this:
 ```